kaiyyyy/MDP-Algorithm/README.md

 2. Import this project into Eclipse.

 # Running the Code
-The code can run from the Eclipse IDE.
+To run the simulation, run the AlgoSimulator.java file.
+To run on a real robot, run the Main.java file.

 # Contributors
 1. [kaiyyyy](https://github.com/kaiyyyy)